SuryaTeja-Ban/github-slideshow/_posts/Suryatest.md

 ---
 layout:slide
-title: "welcome to your second slide!"
+title: "welcome to your Githubteacher's slide!"
 ---
 This is githubteacher's slide
 Use the left arrow to go back!